top of page

 I believe that HOW we do therapy is as important as what we do DURING therapy.
 50 minute sessions are NOT the standard because they are best practice.
 50 minute sessions are the standard because that is all most insurance companies are willing to pay for.
 As a person actually trained to provide the therapy and not just pay for it, I can tell you that oftentimes the best, most transformative work begins at about the 40 minute mark (wah, wah, wah!).

-This is why I am totally committed to doing therapy intensives.
-Therapy intensives are multiple, longer therapy sessions done in a concentrated span of time that help people achieve deeper, more transformative results in less time.
+This is why I am totally committed to doing longer therapy sessions and therapy intensives.
+Therapy Intensives are multiple, longer therapy sessions done in a concentrated span of time that help people achieve deeper, more transformative results in less time.
+The slowing down and recentering of ourselves that helps us find our bearings takes time.
+Therapy Intensives provide that time.
 Listen to this brief video to hear me give a description of intensives.

 THE CONTENT